Jimmie Åkesson: Youth politics

-Åkesson was a member of the Moderate Youth League, the youth wing of the Moderate Party, but left the Moderates to join the original version of Sweden Democratic Youth Association (the youth wing of the Sweden Democrats) in 1995, although some sources state 1994.
-In his autobiography, Åkesson wrote that he decided to become a member the SD on New Year's Eve in 1994 but did not formally sign membership papers until the new year and did not want to join while the party's first chairman Anders Klarström was in charge due to considering him too radical.
-In interviews, Åkesson has claimed that he joined the SD after many of the party's original and more hardline members had left.
+Åkesson was a member of the Moderate Youth League, the youth wing of the Moderate Party, but left the Moderates to join the original version of Sweden Democratic Youth Association (the youth wing of the Sweden Democrats) in 1995, although some sources claim 1994.
+In interviews, Åkesson has stated that he joined the SD after many of the party's original and more hardline members had left.
+The magazine Expo claims that Åkesson first contacted the SD in 1994 as a fifteen year old.
+In his 2013 autobiography, Åkesson wrote that he decided to become a member of the SD on New Year's Eve in 1994 but did not formally sign membership papers until 1995 when the SD's first chairman Anders Klarström had stepped down due to considering him too radical.
+He wrote that he was not attracted by neo-Nazi sympathizers in the party, he wrote that at the time he supported the SD's "political potential" and said "I was a nationalist and the Sweden Democrats had succeeded, despite their flaws, in formulating a fundamentally sound, democratic and universal nationalism."
+He said that the SD policies he was most attracted to at first were its view on the European Union and its policy on immigration.
 In an article for the SDU's magazine in 1997, Åkesson wrote "We had the first contact with SD sometime in December of the same year [1994], and during a meeting at New Year's Eve we decided to start working party politically, and that a local SDU branch would eventually be formed."
 Journalist and former SD press secretary Christian Krappedal corroborated that Åkesson became a member of the party in the spring of 1995.

 In 1995, he also co-founded a local chapter of the Sweden Democratic Youth Association.
-In 1997, he was elected as a deputy member of the party board.
-The SD's policies that he claims he was most attracted to at first were its view on the European Union, and its policy on immigration.
+In 1997, he was elected as a deputy member of the party's national board.

 In the 1998 Swedish general election, at the age of 19, Åkesson was elected to public office as a councilman in Sölvesborg Municipality.
 The same year, he also became deputy chairman of the newly established Sweden Democratic Youth (Sverigedemokratisk Ungdom), and later, from 2000 to 2005, was chairman of the organisation.